Vets-Who-Code/web-curriculum/Week_7/week7_day1.md

 ## Function Within a Function?

-Show how we can pass a function as an arugment into naother function.
+Show how we can pass a function as an argument into another function.

 ```
 function carCalc(x,y){